• Skip to primary navigation

 Craving for a quick savory snack?
 Then here's an easy fix for your hunger pangs!
 Gobi ke pakode is a delicious snack recipe you can make for your family anytime.
 This pakoda recipe is a simple dish made with cauliflower, gram flour, and just a few spices.

-Growing up we enjoyed a variety of pakora's.
+Growing up, we enjoyed a variety of pakoras.
 Whenever it would rain, which it rained very often in Mumbai, it was the day for pakoras and chai.

-My mom would make a variety of pakoras - aloo pakora, paneer pakora, baingan pakora, onion bhajiya and of course, gobi pakora.
+My mom would make a variety of pakoras – aloo pakora, paneer pakora, baingan pakora, chicken pakora, onion bhajiya and of course, gobi pakora.
 Some days it would be the maharashtrain favorite sabudana vada.
 Now I want my daughters to enjoy the same 🙂

 This delicious fritter recipe can be made quickly when you have unexpected guests.
 Enjoy!